proxytranslation/user-docs/troubleshooting/contact.md

 # Contacting Support

-Website translation can be a complex task, even with the help of a piece of software like Easyling.
+Website translation can be a complex task, even with the help of a piece of software like the proxy.
 Finding the root of the problem can be equally complex\ for us on support duty.
 Therefore, we would like to give you a few pointers on what the supply when you're contacting us.